hphelion/documentation/migration-overview-reference.md

 	15.185.1.1/24 - This CIDR affects traffic to IP addresses starting with 15.185.1.x 15.185.1.1/32 - This CIDR affects traffic to a single host with IP address 15.185.1.1

-For more information on security groups, see [How To Add/Remove Security Groups from an Existing Instance](https://community.hpcloud.com/article/how-addremove-security-groups-existing-instance)
+For more information on security groups, see [How To Add/Remove Security Groups from an Existing Instance](https://community.hpcloud.com/article/how-addremove-security-groups-existing-instance) and
 [Common Ports and their Service](https://community.hpcloud.com/article/common-ports-and-their-service).

 ###Controlling traffic using the management console ### {#securitygroupconsole}